Sinornithoides (Greek for "Chinese bird form"); pronounced SIGH-nor-nih-THOY-deez

 Feathers; long tail; sharp teeth

 Known from a single specimen--which was found in a curled-up posture, either because it was sleeping or because it was huddling to protect itself from the elements--Sinornithoides was a small, agile, feathered theropod that resembled a (much) smaller version of the more famous Troodon.
-Like other troodonts, as they're called, Sinornithoides probably feasted on a large selection of prey, ranging from insects to lizards to its fellow dinosaurs.
+Like other troodonts, as they're called, the early Cretaceous Sinornithoides probably feasted on a large selection of prey, ranging from insects to lizards to its fellow dinosaurs.